Philippines' San Miguel says seeks overseas acquisitions to boost profits

-MANILA (Reuters) - The Philippines’ most diversified conglomerate San Miguel Corp (SMC.PS) is on the lookout for profitable energy, food and airline companies abroad that it can acquire to help boost its cash flow and profits, its senior executive said.
+MANILA, Sept 16 (Reuters) - The Philippines’ most diversified conglomerate San Miguel Corp is on the lookout for profitable energy, food and airline companies abroad that it can acquire to help boost its cash flow and profits, its senior executive said.

 “Oil and gas is our priority,” San Miguel President and Chief Operating Officer Ramon Ang told reporters late on Monday.
 “A good investment is a company with stable cash flow and consistent profit,” he added.